cs521-s24/cs521-s24.github.io/_assignments/project03.md

 ## Requirements

-### This is a short draft for 2/27 lecture.
-More examples and test cases to come
 ### Part 1

 1. In C, arrays have fixed size, and are not dynamically resizable as in Python and Java